My Little Pony: A New Generation: Plot

 In the earth pony town of Maretime Bay, Argyle Starshine teaches his daughter Sunny Starscout about tales of old Equestria when earth ponies, pegasi and unicorns lived in harmony.
 Although most earth ponies dismiss these ideas as myths and now live in fear of the other races, Sunny hopes that all races can make amends and live in harmony.

 Years later, Sunny continuously tries to change the minds of the other earth ponies, disrupting a showcase of anti-pegasi and unicorn technology by factory owner Phyllis Cloverleaf.
 Hitch Trailblazer, Sunny's childhood friend and sheriff of Maretime Bay, pulls her away and prepares to send her back home with the warning that she is jeopardizing their friendship with her activities.
 Suddenly, a unicorn named Izzy Moonbow wanders into the town.
 While most of the earth ponies flee, Sunny befriends Izzy and quickly takes her to her home to hide from Hitch and his deputy Sprout, Phyllis' son.
 Learning from Izzy that unicorns have lost their magic and that the pegasi may be to blame, Sunny travels with her to the pegasus city of Zephyr Heights in order to ask for their help.
 The two elude Hitch and flee town, and Hitch leaves Sprout in charge while he pursues them.
 Sprout names himself sheriff and eventually becomes a dictator-like leader, turning the residents of Maretime Bay into a hostile mob and commandeering his mother's factory to construct a war machine.

 Sunny and Izzy are caught in Zephyr Heights and taken to meet Queen Haven and her two daughters, Pipp Petals and Zipp Storm, who seem to be the only pegasi who can fly.
 When Sunny starts asking about magic, Haven has them imprisoned in the castle dungeon.
 Zipp secretly visits them there and tells them that the pegasi have also lost their magic and cannot fly, and the royal family uses wires to give the illusion of flight.
 She helps them escape and takes them to an abandoned transit station that Sunny realizes was used by all pony races in the past.
 Sunny finds a set of stained glass windows depicting two crystals – one of which is set in Haven's crown – that may fit together and bring back the magic.
-The three concoct a plan to steal the crown during Pipp's performance that night.
-Hitch's arrival triggers a series of mishaps that reveal the royals' inability to fly; Haven is arrested, and the sisters are forced to flee.
+The three concoct a plan to steal the crown during Pipp's performance that night, but Hitch's arrival triggers a series of mishaps that reveal the royals' inability to fly; Haven is arrested, and the sisters are forced to flee.
 While Pipp is initially angry with her sister, she returns the crystal and helps the group escape the city.
-Hitch overcomes his own prejudices and offers to help Sunny in her effort to reunite the pony races.
+Hitch also overcomes his own prejudices and offers to help Sunny in her effort to reunite the pony races.